Donate

-The Victoria Road car park will be closed from 1 May 2025 to spring 2026, with no access to the toilets or beach in the work site area.
+The Victoria Road car park and toilets are closed until spring 2026, with no access to the beach through the work site area.
+Visitors are advised not to travel to us by car on sunny days over the summer holidays.

 This conservation project is part of our long term commitment to look after this very special part of the Sefton Coast and promises significant benefits for both people and wildlife.
 The project involves removing the existing beach car park and tonnes of associated construction rubble.
 Most of the unsightly rubble is being processed on-site and repurposed to create the sub-base for a replacement, similar sized and more sustainable car park further inland.

-To keep everyone safe large metal fencing will be going up around the work site area, which starts at the junction of Victoria Road and Badgers Rake, continuing along the car park out on to the beach.
+To keep everyone safe the large work site area is fenced off starting at the junction of Victoria Road and Badgers Rake, continuing along out on to the beach.
+This means there is no pedestrian access to the beach through the work site area at Victoria Road.
 Some noise is expected from the heavy machinery working on site.
-There will be no parking, toilets, bins or visitor access to the beach through the work site area at Victoria Road from 1 May 2025 until spring 2026.

 Our Lifeboat Road car park and toilets will remain open, but parking is extremely limited.
 To avoid being turned away, people are advised against driving to Formby on busy, sunny days this summer.
 Visitors should consider travelling by train to Formby station or choosing alternative beaches and car parks along the Sefton and Wirral Coast.